camoa/adrupalcouple/modules/contrib/schemadotorg/docs/DECISIONS.md

 - This aligns with Drupal's naming conventions

-# 7000 - StarterKit and Demo
+# 7000 - Retired Starter Kit and Demo

 ##### Provide starter kits for common sets of Schema.org types with additional functionality.